5 Reasons Every Swimmer Should Lift Weights

 /5 Key Advantages of Strength Training for Swimmers

-Mobility - both too little or too much can pose problems.
-Despite the myths, competitive lifters often have the best mobility, and the lowest incidence of injury.
-A balanced strength training program trains and develops strength through all the joint actions, full ranges of motion, and all planes, stretching and mobilizing restricted patterns, while stabilizing hyper mobile patterns.
-Muscular balance leads to centered joints and centered joints move unrestricted.
+Both too little or too much mobility can pose problems for athletes.
+Despite common myths, competitive lifters often have the best mobility and the lowest incidence of injury.
+A balanced strength training routine, such as a well-designed kettlebell program for swimmers, trains and develops strength through all joint actions, full ranges of motion, and across all planes.
+It stretches and mobilizes restricted patterns while stabilizing hypermobile areas.
+This approach promotes muscular balance, leading to centered joints that move without restriction.
+By incorporating a kettlebell program for swimmers, athletes can enhance both strength and mobility, optimizing their performance and reducing the risk of injury.

 Endurance - exclusively developing type one slow twitch aerobic muscle fibers can come at the expense of type two fast twitch anaerobic fibers, not to mention the intermediate fibers than can take on additional fast aerobic characteristics.
 The swimmer who can perform 10-20 pull ups can sustain similar or fewer stroke counts at higher and sustained velocities in the pool.